tasb/docker-kubernetes-training/labs/lab05.md

 kubectl get pods
 ```

-You should get the following outpur.
+You should get the following output.

 ```bash
 NAME             READY   STATUS    RESTARTS   AGE